bitcointranscripts/bitcointranscripts/lightning-specification/2023-08-14-specification-call.md

 Speaker 0: It's interesting because it's extensible.
 That means it's going to be another idea that the binary is either 0 or 1 plus short channel ID, or 2 or 3 plus a 32 byte pubkey, or 4 or 5 plus something else in the future.
 So, it's interesting.

 Speaker 1: Yeah.
 Adding another extension point feels like a hack, but I don't know.
 There are a number of places where it's like short channel ID or pubkey.

 Speaker 5: Does anyone use open SSL to read pubkeys?
 Those are already defined.

 Speaker 1: Oh God, I hope not.

 Speaker 5: They are.
 No, no, there's a definition for like, one, two, three, four, and five or something.

 Speaker 2: Oh, yeah, there are prefixes.
 Yeah, and there's a hybrid also.

 Speaker 5: Yeah, they're really bad.
 Don't use them.
 But they exist.
 They're defined.
 Yep.

-Speaker 2: Is that a PR, [Redacted]?
+Speaker 2: Is that a PR, [redacted]?

 Speaker 7: No, I'm working on a blinded payment path construction for LDK.
 Basically how our API works is, it takes a list of the unblinded payloads that are going to go in the blinded path, and so those payloads can contain stuff like payment relay, fee parameters, and payment constraints.
 Then from those payloads, I construct the blinded pay info that's going to go in the offer.
 But the only field that I can't really construct from that is the HTLC maximum msat because that's not included in the blinded payment TLVs for the blinded path.
 So, I'm just wondering if we plan to add that or if I should— how are people setting this?
-I don't know, [Redacted], does that make sense?
+I don't know, [redacted], does that make sense?

 Speaker 0: On top of my head, no. I really, that's something where I really need to dive deep into the code actually to make sure.
 Can you just put that in writing somewhere, so that we can look at it calmly tomorrow?